-PITTSBURGH (May 15, 2017) – Pittsburgh and Allegheny County young people between the ages of 14 and 21 have an additional two weeks to apply for Learn & Earn, the summer youth employment program.
+PITTSBURGH (May 15, 2017) – Pittsburgh and Allegheny County young people between the ages of 14 and 21 have an additional two weeks to apply to Learn & Earn

 Partner4Work, the organization tapped to coordinate the program on behalf of Allegheny County Executive Rich Fitzgerald and Pittsburgh Mayor William Peduto, extended the application deadline to 11 p.m.
 June 3 to allow more young people the opportunity to apply for the six-week, paid summer jobs program.
 The application can be found at www.jobs4summer.org.

 Learn & Earn is a joint effort to connect 1,300 city residents and 700 county residents with job opportunities that position them for later careers.
 In 2016, Learn & Earn delivered summer jobs to nearly 2,000 teens and young adults who, in turn, returned more than $1.3 million in wages to the local economy.
 Participating youth worked an average of 150 hours each and received soft skills and other work-readiness training during the program.

 The work period for 2017 begins on June 26 and runs through August 4, 2017.
 Work-readiness training and orientation